 Who's been charged by Mueller in the Russia probe so far?

-Special Counsel Robert Mueller’s inquiry into alleged Russian interference in the 2016 election is ongoing.
+Special Counsel Robert Mueller’s inquiry into alleged Russian interference in the 2016 election is ongoing - and secret.

-The special counsel filed new tax evasion and bank fraud charges against Manafort and Gates this week, potentially increasing the amount of prison time the pair could face if convicted at trial.
+The special counsel filed new tax evasion and bank fraud charges against Manafort and Gates in late February, potentially increasing the amount of prison time the pair could face if convicted at trial.
 The charges are similar to those filed in October.

-Here's a breakdown of the charges, and a closer look at those who have faced charges throughout Mueller's nearly year-long probe.
+Here's a breakdown of the charges, and a closer look at those who have faced charges throughout Mueller's so far nearly year-long probe.

 Michael Flynn